EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 ## Introduction

 This Technical Design Document (TDD) provides a comprehensive and detailed description of the software system being developed, to serve as a reference for all stakeholders involved in the project.
-The technical design is based on the requirements stated in the
+The technical design is based on the user, system and business requirements stated in the [Requirements documentation](#https://github.com/EURODEO/openradardata-requirements/blob/main/Deliverable_Requirements.md)

 ### Purpose of the Document